withplum/schwifty/README.rst

 Development
 -----------

-We use the [black][1] as code formatter.
+We use the `black`_ as code formatter.
 This avoids discussions about style preferences in the same way as ``gofmt`` does the job for Golang.
-The conformance to the formatting rules is checked in the CI pipeline, so that it is recommendable to install the configured [pre-commit][2]-hook, in order to avoid long feedback-cycles.
+The conformance to the formatting rules is checked in the CI pipeline, so that it is recommendable to install the configured `pre-commit`_-hook, in order to avoid long feedback-cycles.

 .. code-block:: bash

    $ pre-commit install

-You can also use the ``fmt`` Makefile-target to format the code or use one of the available [editor integrations][3].
+You can also use the ``fmt`` Makefile-target to format the code or use one of the available `editor integrations`_.

 Name